HaydenHour-pixel/campus-running-route-generator/README.md

+## Why I Built This
+As a competitve runner who can run +100km a week, I thought this project would be a good way to blend both my technical skills in programming with my passion of distance running.
+Furthermore, I thought it would be a good way to learn and understand how to take information from a real world map and graph it using path finding algorithms.

 # Campus Running Route Generator

 A custom, data-driven geospatial routing engine built from scratch in Java.
 The application parses raw OpenStreetMap (OSM) XML maps, dynamically builds a contiguous topological network graph, and leverages an advanced Dijkstra pathfinding implementation to generate closed-circuit running loops based on a target distance input.